- Snow Report

 The Waterville course is located on the Lower Utter Abandon trail and operates on Wednesday, Friday, Saturday and Sunday beginning at 12 pm.
 Register to race at our desk on the first floor of the base lodge each race day between 10am and 12pm.
 We can also sign you up right at the starting gate once the race is underway.

-On Tuesdays, Team Waterville league racing is held as a 9 week series of "locals" competition that kicks off in early January.
+On Mondays, Team Waterville league racing is held as a 9 week series of "locals" competition that kicks off in early January.
 The course location and format changes each week.
 Teams consist of 7 racers and a Nastar style handicap system ranks all the days racers and awards scores to the teams via teams best 5 racers of the day.
 Individual times are also kept and posted.
 Races are between 11:30 and 2:30.
-There is a Tuesday race day lift ticket offered to registered Team Waterville participants for $20, valid only on Team Waterville race days and is not transferable.
+There is a Monday race day lift ticket offered to registered Team Waterville participants for $20, valid only on Team Waterville race days and is not transferable.

-At 4:00 on race day Tuesdays there is an Après race party at local establishments sponsored by Coors Light.
+At 4:00 on race day Mondays there is an Après race party at local establishments sponsored by Coors Light.
 Specials and light fare are offered.
 Team race results and individual race results are posted during the Après race parties.
 Prizes and raffles are also offered by Coors Light and local establishments.

 Cost for a team of 7 is $250